 How can units/departments/managers review training completion for new or existing employees?

 UWHR will monitor completion and follow-up with departments on a regular basis.
-Recruiters supporting units can additionally run attestation reports periodically upon request.
+Recruiters supporting units can also run attestation reports periodically upon request.

 Is completion of the trainings required for continued access to UWHIRES?

 Existing or new staff who request access to UWHIRES for the first time are expected to complete the trainings prior to making the request.

 Can you explain why the Implicit Bias training is required for Hiring Managers/highly recommended for all staff while the Record Keeping training is required for anyone who participates in the hiring process?

 The requirements for the Implicit Bias training come to us from State Human Resources and are specific to “hiring supervisors, managers and designees.”
 The content in the Record keeping training, on the other hand, is a requirement of the Office of Federal Contract Compliance Programs (OFCCP) for the broader group of staff who are involved in hiring, including personnel involved in recruitment, screening, selection and related processes.

 Our department has already developed and requires an Implicit Bias training for staff.
 Likewise, our staff already complete training on hiring.
 Can they be exempted from these two trainings?